polterguy/phosphorusfive/README.md

 of the Gnu Public License, version 3, in addition to that commercially license are available for a fee.
 Read more about our Quid Pro Quo license terms at [my website](https://gaiasoul.com/license/).

+## More information

+I occasionally blog about P5, when I do, I do so [here](https://gaiasoul.com).

+There exists a [code of conduct](CODE_OF_CONDUCT.md) for the project you should read if you wish to participate in the project.
+But basically what it says, is _"be nice"_.

 ## Hire me

 Need more training or personal assistance in regards to Phosphorus Five, don't hesitate to pass me an email.

 Thomas Hansen; thomas@gaiasoul.com

-## More information

-I occasionally blog about P5, when I do, I do so [here](https://gaiasoul.com).

-There exists a [code of conduct](CODE_OF_CONDUCT.md) for the project, you should read, if you wish to participate one way or another.
-But basically what it says, is _"be nice"_.